iota07/cookieclicker/README.md

 Install with npm go check on the Links behind.
 Deploy with \ Link incoming / gh-pages and vite.

-## The Game :
+## The Game:

-The game have 3 bottons can encrase your score, but carrefull they have a cost.
+The game have 3 buttons that can increase your money, but they have a cost.
 ⏱️Game time : 3 minutes
-🏆Encrase your score : clic on the Dollar for win and dont forget the bonus.
+🏆Increase your money : clic on the pig to earn money.
-🎁You have 2 score one of your clic and one with the bonus for shopping.
+🎁You can see your number of click and how much money you earnt.

+## Author:

+Hanesana Nhouvannasak